Table of Contents

 Upon the death of the Medicaid recipient, the state is named as the beneficiary of the Miller Trust / Qualifying Income Trust.
 In the event there are any funds remaining in the trust account, the state will receive it as reimbursement for funds paid for the care of the Medicaid recipient.
 The state will not receive an amount greater than it paid for the deceased Medicaid beneficiary’s long term care, although it would be very unlikely for a Miller Trust to have funds in excess of this amount.

 Is There a Maximum Amount that Can Be Deposited into the Trust?

 Some states restrict the amount of income that can be deposited into a Miller Trust.
-For instance, in 2019, Oklahoma sets the limit for Income Only Trusts at $4,585 / month and Oregon allows approximately $7,000 / month.
+For instance, in 2021, Oklahoma sets the limit for Income Only Trusts at $5,462 / month, Iowa caps it at $8,463.75 / month, and Oregon allows approximately $7,600 / month.
 On the other hand, many states do not set a maximum amount of income that can be deposited into a Miller Trust.
 While there is no cap set by these states, there is a practical limit.
 For instance, for single individuals, the practical limit is no more than the cost of private pay for nursing home care in the state in which they reside.
 For married couples, the practical limit is no more than a spousal allowance, if applicable, plus the cost of private pay nursing home care.